Easy Homemade Recipes

 • Let simmer on stove top for 1 to 2 hours until thick.
 Add dried basil once cooked either in sauce or on top as garnish.

 • Cook your pasta as per manufacturer's instructions.
-Scoop ragu on top of pasta and serve immediately.
+Scoop beef ragu on top of pasta and serve immediately.

 Notes